 All activity such as active play inside and outside, walking, running and dancing counts.
-Limit TV and other screen time like tablets to just 1 hour a day.
+Limit screen time particularly in the evening and before bedtime.
+Discourage/avoid eating whilst using a screen, whether it is watching TV or a mobile device.